KupferudelWolf/AetherWiki/Æther/Exergy.md

 Exergy is identical to the eponymous thermodynamic concept; it describes the "available energy" within a system.

-When exergy is "created" in a region, such as through [sequencing](<./Sequencing.md>), equal but opposing exergy increases in its surroundings.
-In other words, exergy isn't truly created, but rather moved from one region to another.
+When exergy is created, such as through [sequencing](<./Sequencing.md>), an equal or greater amount of exergy must be destroyed.
+Thus, exergy can only decrease with time as entropy increases.